bluemix/bluemix.github.io-source/source/odoo/index.md

 ## Infinity Technologies

-{% img /odoo/customizations/infinity/odoo-infinity-tech-home-menu.png Sales Report in Odoo %}
+{% img /odoo/customizations/infinity/odoo-infinity-tech-home-menu.png Odoo home menu for Infinity Technologies %}

-This customer (friends by now) have gained me more exprience than all of other companies/customers combined.
+[This client](https://infinitytechiq.com) (friends by now) have gained me more exprience than all of other companies/customers combined.
 With this, I learned how accounting, sales, purchase, inventory works (especially accounting!).
 Luckily, I have tracked all of the customizations in a file.
 It is a LONG list.

 ```markdown